-The awakening to acknowledgement of self is beautiful, and I am glad to see it taking hold in our society because I'm a life-long proponent.
-Like with any new thing, there's the temptation to jump into the deep end of the pool and fully immerse.
+The awakening to acknowledgement of self is beautiful, and I am glad to see it taking hold in our society because I've been a life-long proponent.
+Like with any seemingly-new thing, there's the temptation to jump into the deep end of the pool and fully immerse.
 And the next temptation is to become the guy at the party who quit drinking and smoking but still wants to hang out.
 He has advice for everyone on the evils of alcohol.
 He's trying to be helpful.

 Killing off can become a habit.
 Mitigation is required here - don't let your pain cut you off from the world you've collected.
 Have some faith in yourself.
 You made good decisions, too.
 The question remains whether uncomfortable relationships can be pruned and guided.